samvv/Templaty/README.md

 ## Usage

-Eventually, Templately will be available on PyPi and you'll be able to issue the following command:
+Eventually, Templaty will be available on PyPi and you'll be able to issue the following command:

 ```
-pip3 install -U --user templately
+pip3 install -U --user templaty
 ```

-This should make the main command `templately` available in your terminal.
+This should make the main command `templaty` available in your terminal.

 ## FAQ